JediKnightChan/ECRTools/README.md

 A bot that currently can start and stop ECR server instance in Yandex Cloud via slash commands in Discord

+## `ecr-progression-backend`

+A serverless function that connects to S3 and YDB to process online character creation and progression, including in-game currency granting, buying items, unlocks and cosmetics

 ## `ecr-server`

 Wrapper of UE Linux game server into Docker, scripts for the first setup in different clouds